-Tennant Minerals Ltd ("the Company") is pleased to provide an update on metallurgical test-work of diamond drill core samples from the high-grade Bluebird copper-gold discovery in the Northern Territory.
+Tennant Minerals Ltd (ASX: TMS) ("the Company") is pleased to announce exceptional results from metallurgical test-work of diamond drill core samples from the high-grade Bluebird copper-gold discovery in the Northern Territory (see location, Figure 6).

-Bluebird is one of multiple copper-gold targets within a 5km geophysical footprint at the Company's 100% owned Barkly Project, located on the eastern edge of the richly-endowed Tennant Creek Mineral Field (TCMF), which produced 5.5Moz of gold and 700kt of copper from 1934 to 20052 (see location, Figure 4).
+Bluebird is one of multiple copper-gold targets within a 5km geophysical footprint at the Company's 100% owned Barkly Project, located on the eastern edge of the richly-endowed Tennant Creek Mineral Field (TCMF), which produced 5.5Moz of gold and 700kt of copper from 1934 to 20054 (see location, Figure 6).

-Drilling to date at Bluebird has identified copper-gold mineralisation over an 800m strike length and to a depth of more than 400m.
+Drilling to date at Bluebird has identified significant, high-grade copper-gold mineralisation over an 800m strike length and to a depth of more than $400m^{5,6}$.
 The mineralisation is associated with intense hematite alteration and brecciation with malachite, native copper and visible gold in the upper parts of the zone, which transitions to primary sulphide mineralisation including chalcocite, bornite and chalcopyrite.